 - Lawn mowers and other yard equipment

-- Construction materials, including Chinese drywall
+- Construction materials, including types of defective drywall

 Malfunctioning products can cause burns, lacerations (cuts), contusions (bruises), traumatic brain injuries and electric shock, among other injuries.
 Foods may cause food poisoning / foodborne illness.
 Faulty products can even lead to an innocent consumer’s death.

 Individuals injured by irresponsible manufacturing or design that led to a defective and dangerous product have a right to compensation for their losses.
-This would include money for medical bills, including the cost of doctor visits and/or hospital stays; lost wages during recovery; future lost wages in cases of debilitating injury; and pain and suffering.
+This would include money for medical bills, including the cost of doctor visits and/or hospital stays; lost wages during recovery; future lost wages in cases of debilitating injury, pain and suffering.

 Contact the product liability lawyers at The Cagle Law Firm today at 800.685.3302, or through our online contact form, for a free consultation.
 Your case is safe with us.